 Conference presentations are now available below – presenters ask that you request permission if you wish to use their material.

 This year 225,000 people will develop a dementia – one every three minutes.
 There is no cure, but widespread evidence that engaging with arts and heritage helps protect against the risk of cognitive decline and empowers individuals and their carers to override anxieties caused by dementia, develop new creative experiences, preserve speech and language skills and nurture resilience in the community, despite dementia.

 On diagnosis of a dementia, people need direction to the arts to counteract loss and preserve cognitive function.
 Social prescribing (SP), whereby surgery case managers, health support workers and link workers encourage people to choose their own arts programmes, can achieve this.
 But the focus of social prescribing is rarely on dementia.

-10 am Welcome: Veronica Franklin Gould, Arts 4 Dementia, SP and creative befriender consortium, ArtsPAL
+Veronica Franklin Gould, Arts 4 Dementia, introduces the social prescribing conference for dementia and creative befriender consortium, ArtsPAL

 MORNING SESSIONS chaired by Alexandra Coulter, Chair, Culture, Health and Wellbeing Alliance

-10.10 Christine Maddocks, environmentalist and former police officer, living with YOD
+- Christine Maddocks, environmentalist and former police officer, living with Young Onset Dementia.

-10.35 Dr Daisy Fancourt, Senior Research Fellow / Wellcome Research Fellow, Research Dept of Behavioural Science & Health, University College London, on arts and cultural engagement as protection against cognitive decline and dementia.
+- Dr Daisy Fancourt, Senior Research Fellow / Wellcome Research Fellow, Research Dept of Behavioural Science & Health, University College London, “Arts, cultural engagement, cognition and dementia“.

-10.55 Professor Sebastian Crutch, Professor of Neuropsychology, Dementia Research Centre, University College London, on how people with dementias provide research evidence through arts.
+- Professor Sebastian Crutch, Professor of Neuropsychology, Dementia Research Centre, University College London, “Implications for social prescribing of the lived experiences of people with rarer dementias“.